embassy-suites-madison-downtown

 158,000 Square Feet/262-Keys

-This hotel is part of a redevelopment meant to better connect the Capitol to the Monona Terrace Community and Convention Center.
-It will serve the convention center, Capitol, and downtown Madison business community.
+The Embassy Suites, a nine-story, 262-key hotel, was built on the Judge Doyle Square lot acquired from the City of Madison.
+This hotel was part of a redevelopment meant to better connect the Capitol to the Monona Terrace Community and the Convention Center.

-The Embassy Suites building distinguishes itself with cold-formed structural metal panel walls, crafted through BLUvera manufacturing.
-BLUvera prefabricated the comprehensive system of both wall and floor joists with metal deck panels at their St. Paul, MN facility.
+The Embassy Suites distinguishes itself with cold-formed structural metal panel walls, crafted through BLUvera manufacturing.
+BLUvera prefabricated the comprehensive system of both wall and floor joists with metal deck panels at their Minnesota facility.
 These panels were then meticulously coordinated and transported to the jobsite for assembly, ensuring a seamless integration process.

-The utilization of a panelized system expedites the construction schedule, facilitating a quicker speed-to-market.
-The initial phase, focusing on precise layout planning, is deemed particularly crucial for the project's success.
-This approach not only ensures uncompromised safety and quality within a controlled environment, but also streamlines overall efficiency of the design and construction process.
+The utilization of a panelized system expedited the construction schedule, facilitating a quicker speed-to-market.
+The initial phase, focusing on precise layout planning, was deemed particularly crucial for the project's success.
+This approach not only ensured uncompromised safety and quality within a controlled environment, but also streamlined overall efficiency of the design and construction process.

-The BLUvera panel system also presents a notable advantage by eliminating the need for additional on-site material storage.
-This not only optimizes space utilization but also mitigates the risk of damage to materials during the construction process.
+The BLUvera panel system also presented a notable advantage by eliminating the need for additional on-site material storage.
+This not only optimized space utilization, but also mitigated the risk of damage to materials during the construction process.

-Adding to the project's complexity is its distinctive non-square shape which features a monumental curved radius at the front of the building.
-The challenge lies in ensuring the panels, initially constructed in a straight configuration, are strategically placed in a segmented fashion to accurately mimic the curvature of the building.
+Adding to the project's complexity was its distinctive non-square shape which features a monumental curved radius at the front of the building.
+The challenge lied in ensuring the panels, initially constructed in a straight configuration, were strategically placed in a segmented fashion to accurately mimic the curvature of the building.
 Successful execution of this intricate layout was paramount to achieving the project's unique design.